 Now that you’ve established a generous time-off policy and have developed a habit of avoiding email during non-work hours, take it a step further – don’t communicate with your employee during their personal days.
-Unless the office is on fire and this particular employee holds the monopoly on liquid, there is someone else who can solve the issue who is currently in the workplace.
+Unless the office is on fire and this particular employee holds the monopoly on fire extinguishers, there is someone else who can solve the issue who is currently in the workplace.
 By unduly communicating with your employee on their day off, it disrupts their work-life balance and can give them anxiety and stress knowing that they can never be “free” from their job.

 Ban the keyboard lunch

 One approach to workplace wellness that we’ve found effective at Zeel is setting one simple rule: no lunch at your desk.
 Many employees think that by eating over their keyboards, they are being more productive and shortening the workday.
 However, this couldn’t be further from the truth.
 Eating at your desk can exacerbate any mental health issues you may have, as the cause of your worries may be on the computer screen in front of you as you eat.
 Studies have shown that taking breaks throughout the day actually leads to boosted productivity, which will lower your stress about all those to-do’s, and make you happier.
 A side benefit of this rule might be a more close-knit work culture, as your team gathers in the kitchen or at a nearby cafe for a more social lunch break.
 You will also find fewer crumbs on your keyboard.

 Make your meetings mobile

 Steve Jobs was famous for hosting walking meetings; he would lead a group around the Apple campus and proceed to walk-and-talk.
 This wasn’t just a quirk of a visionary leader.
 Data has proven year over year that the simple act of walking more throughout the day increases blood flow, mental focus, productivity, and creative output.
 Help your employee’s physical and mental well-being by walking circuits around the office while speaking to them.
 Another side effect might be that you stop stressing about the exercise you have to get after-hours, because you’re already getting a workout at work.